NguyenAndrew/edd/README.md

 <br>

-#### Q: Is there a way I can also indicate that solved ents shouldn't have been solved using AI assistance?
+#### Q: Also, is there a way I can indicate that solved ents shouldn't have been solved using AI assistance?

 A: Suggestion - You could also change the border color to beige, and underline the text for both unsolved/solved ents.